Allowing Space to Grieve the Childhood Loss of the Authentic Self

 Somatic Healing

-Finding a somatic practitioner who understands developmental trauma, and can support healing the deeper layer of trauma in the body by nurturing regulation and safety, can be an integral part of healing.
+Finding a somatic practitioner who understands developmental trauma and who can support healing the deeper layer of trauma in the body through nurturing regulation and safety, can be an integral part of healing.

 Rewiring Neural Pathways